If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 The beautiful thing about this Terms and Conditions template is that you are covered either way, whether you sell products/services or not!

-Grab the individual Terms and Conditions template here or save more money and get my Starter Legal Bundle here
+Grab the individual Terms and Conditions template here or save more money and get my Starter Legal Bundle here (these templates work for you whether you are in or outside the United States).

 First, you want to write your Terms and Conditions in a clear, concise manner, so your readers or customers know exactly what to expect.

 You don’t want the Terms and Conditions to be so heavy with legal jargon that the other person can’t make sense of them.
+Write them in plain English if you can.

 At the very beginning, there should be an “acceptance of terms clause.”
 This clause basically tells the other person that by reading or clicking to accept, you are bound by our Terms and Conditions.